 Evaluation Plan: ~2 pages

-Then, describe an evaluation plan you would use to evaluate your prototype.
+Finally, describe an evaluation plan you would use to evaluate your prototype.
 You may choose either a qualitative or empirical evaluation, depending on the readiness of your prototype and the availability of an interface against which to test it.
 Generally, prototypes that improve existing functionality are best-suited for an empirical evaluation, while prototypes that add new features or modes of interaction are better suited for qualitative evaluations.
-You should use Assignment M4 to guide what information to include about your plan for the type of plan you select.
 If you choose an empirical evaluation, make sure to describe your control group, your experimental group, your null and alternative hypotheses, your independent and dependent variables, and your planned statistical analysis.
 If you choose a qualitative evaluation, provide your survey or interview script, describe how you will recruit participants, and emphasize how you will limit the effect of your own biases during the evaluation.